bdgwallet/bitcoinui-flutter/README.md

 - BitcoinButtonOutlined
 - BitcoinButtonPlain

 They each have optional parameters like, textStyle, width, height, tintColor, textColor (for BitcoinButtonFilled), cornerRadius and the ability to set disabled and isLoading states.
+By default, they use colors from the Flutter Theme and are capsule shaped, although this can be overridden.

 ```dart
 BitcoinButtonFilled(